-More people are getting boosters than new COVID-19 vaccinations.
+More people are getting boosters than new Covid-19 vaccinations.
 And others could soon become eligible for an additional shot

 Health experts stress vaccination as the key to controlling the spread of Covid-19, and many are still encouraging more Americans to get their first doses.

-Evidence suggests that immunity from full vaccination can wane, driving the push to authorize booster doses of coronavirus vaccine, acting FDA Commissioner Dr. Janet Woodcock said Wednesday.
+Evidence suggests that immunity from full vaccination can wane, driving the push to authorize booster doses, acting FDA Commissioner Dr. Janet Woodcock said Wednesday.

 Vaccinating younger kids will play a ‘major role’ in controlling the pandemic